RUSSIA: Patriarchate priest fined for condemning war in Ukraine

 A repeated offence under Administrative Code Article 20.3.3 within one year (regardless of Part) will lead to criminal prosecution under the new corresponding Criminal Code Article 280.3:

-- Part 1 (100,000 to 300,000 Roubles fine; or up to three years' assigned labour; or four to six months' arrest; or up to three years' imprisonment plus deprivation of the right to hold particular positions or engage in particular activities for the same period);
+- Part 1 (100,000 to 300,000 Roubles fine; or up to three years' assigned work; or four to six months' detention in an "arrest house" (arestny dom); or up to three years' imprisonment plus deprivation of the right to hold particular positions or engage in particular activities for the same period);

 - Part 2 (300,000 to 1 million Roubles fine; or up to five years' imprisonment plus deprivation of the right to hold particular positions or engage in particular activities for the same period).